The Wilkes-Barre nursing home abuse lawyers at Munley Law Personal Injury Attorneys hold negligent facilities accountable

 Luzerne County is home to a number of assisted living and long-term care facilities.
 These places have a duty to uphold a standard of care and to protect their residents from harm.
 If the facility fails to meet standards and your loved one gets hurt or becomes sick, that facility should be held legally responsible.

 It is unacceptable that our elders should suffer from nursing home abuse and neglect simply because they are vulnerable.
-At Munley Law, fighting for the vulnerable is what we do.
-If you know or suspect that someone you love has been mistreated by the retirement facility where they reside, call our nursing home lawyers at Munley Law today.
+At Munley Law Personal Injury Attorneys, fighting for the vulnerable is what we do.
+If you know or suspect that someone you love has been mistreated by the retirement facility where they reside, call our Wilkes-Barre nursing home abuse lawyers at Munley Law Personal Injury Attorneys today.
 For over 60 years, our experienced attorneys have fought on behalf of victims and their families.
 Call or fill out our online form for a free consultation today.
-Together with a doctor on our staff, one of our personal injury and malpractice lawyers will review your situation for free.
+Together with a doctor on our staff, one of our personal injury lawyers will review your situation for free.
 And there’s no fee unless we win your case.

 “Nursing home abuse” is a blanket term that describes a range of harms.
 The first step to stopping abuse or neglect of assisted living facility residents is recognizing the signs and symptoms.